 Risk Premium Method

 In its prior MISO Remand Order, the Commission reversed its reliance on the Risk Premium method.
-Here the Commission continued to not rely on the Risk Premium and added further rationale for doing so (which was reminiscent of its reasons for originally rejecting the method in Opinion No. 569).
+Here, the Commission continued not to rely on the Risk Premium and added further rationale for doing so (which was reminiscent of its reasons for originally rejecting the method in Opinion No. 569).
 The reasons mentioned in Opinion No. 594 include:

-• Reliance on Historical Data: It is less accurate than the DCF and CAPM methods as it relies on the results of market-based models from past cases and not current primary data
+- Reliance on Historical Data: It is less accurate than the DCF and CAPM methods, as it relies on the results of market-based models from past cases and not current primary data.

-• Circularity Concerns: The method replicates "inertial continuation of past returns" affecting past regulatory decisions and there was no evidence addressing circularity concerns in the record
+- Circularity Concerns: The method replicates "inertial continuation of past returns," affecting past regulatory decisions, and there was no evidence addressing circularity concerns in the record.

 However, the Commission continues to not foreclose use of the method if its concerns can be addressed. (see PP 320-323).